dnaylah/P4-Optimization/README.md

 4) event listener to call updatePositions on scroll
 5) remove determineDx()
 6) changeSliderLabel set as percentage
+7) change how element applies style.left
+8) change how transformations are applied

 ##index.html
 1) inline css on index.html